Slevinski/signwriting_2010_tools/README.md

                             name of the sub-directory in sources for the subfont files
       -e extension, --ext extension
-                            name of the file extension for import, otherwise content sniffing
-      -f, --force           overwrite existing font files
+                            name of the file extension for import, default of svg -f, --force           overwrite existing font files
       -g filename, --glyph filename
                             name of glyph customization file, default of glyph.txt